Amaterazu7/SpringBoot-CRentalBikes/README.md

 ## The Design

-This design is a spring boot REST + JPA + hibernate + MySQL example.
-Here I created a REST application that be perform CRUD operation using MySQL.
+This design is a spring boot REST + JPA + hibernate + MySQL development.
+Here I created a REST application that performs CRUD operation using MySQL.
 Spring boot provides default database configurations when it scans Spring Data JPA in classpath.
-Spring boot uses spring-boot-starter-data-jpa starter to configure spring JPA with hibernate.
-For data source I was need to configure data source properties starting with **spring.datasource.** in **application.properties** and then spring data JPA will configure data source automatically and I worked with an Interface for each model with the structure heredated by CrudRepository.
-To run the application I created a class with main() method that be call SpringApplication.run() to start the application with embedded tomcat.
+Spring boot uses spring-boot-starter-data-jpa, starter to configure spring JPA with hibernate.
+For data source I needed to configure data source properties starting with **spring.datasource.*** in **application.properties** and then spring boot JPA will configure data source automatically and then I worked with an Interface for each model with the structure heredated by CrudRepository.
+To run the application I created a class with main() method that is called SpringApplication.run() to start the application with embedded tomcat.
 The class with main() method was annotated with @SpringBootApplication.

 ## How to run the tests?

 To run the tests I suggest executing the application and adding all data to it.
 There are also some data that work as entries to the tests and can be configured in **test*.java**.
 In addition to this, to run some of the tests I used TDD (up to a %28 of coverage over the controllersREST) with JUnit y Mockito.